Alfresco/alfresco-ng2-components/docs/content-services/interfaces/additional-dialog-action-button.md

 | onClick | `(args?: any) => void` |    | Callback for button. (optional) |
 | class | `string` |    | Button class. (optional) |

+Note that in order for the design to be displayed well, it is necessary to provide no more than 2 additional buttons.

 ## See also

 - [Dialog Component](../dialogs/dialog.md)